Play Your Cards Right: Main game

 The winning couple got 200 points to begin with.
 Bruce would then ask a question, if they got it right, they'd win an extra 50 points, if they got it wrong, they lost 50 points.
 There were two rows of three cards dealt out (going from left to right, and upward), and one final card at the top.
-At the start of each row, they could change their card.
-At the start of the second row, they got an extra 200 points.
+At the start of the bottom row, they had the chance to change their base card.
+At the start of the second row, they got an extra 200 points, and they had the chance to change the card.
 The rules are the same as in the previous game, but they had to bet on each turn of the card with a minimum bet of 50 points, or up to the number of points they have at that time.
 When they got to the final card, the couple's score determined the prize they played for.
 If they had 4,000 or more, they could play for the car (which was a separate game on the US version).
-They were asked a simple question (usually to name 5 of something – no-one ever got this wrong), and then predicted higher or lower for the final card.
+They were asked a simple question (usually to name 5 of something – no-one ever got this wrong), and then predicted higher or lower for the final card, after given the chance to change the card.
 If they were right, they would win the car.
 If not, they won a prize based on their score.
 A score of less than 4,000 points after finishing the second row required a bet of at least half of the points.

-In the 90's version, points became pounds, but the rules remained the same.
+In the 1990s version, points became pounds, but the rules remained the same.
 Also, on the final card, if they had £4,000 or more, and they were wrong, they would just have the money.
 What was emphasized was that their money was safe.